API Reference¶

 - property executor¶

-the executor used for
+The executor used for

 run_in_executor(a dedicated single-thread one if none was supplied).